ariahiro64/rupee-edition/docs/bugs_and_glitches.md

 ```

-## NPC use of Full Heal or Full Restore does not cure Nightmare status
+## NPC use of Full Heal or Blue Potion does not cure Nightmare status

 ([Video](https://www.youtube.com/watch?v=rGqu3d3pdok&t=322))